Conductor (rail): Switzerland

-In general, conductors in Switzerland collect or punch tickets, fine people the first charge of 100 CHF for not having a valid fare, and make announcements on the public address system.
-They also may fine passengers if they take a longer trip than normal.
-For example, if one takes a train to Bern via Biel, having departed from Geneva, which is a longer trip than taking the InterCity via Lausanne, the conductor can fine the passenger a supplementary fare.
-They sound a warning when the train's doors are going to close.
-Many conductors, especially those on night shift and on isolated regional lines, are being trained in self-defence against would-be assailants.
+Conductors in Switzerland are assigned to either regional or long-distance trains.
+In the former case, their job is mainly to check for tickets (and to issue a "ticket supplement" in the event of a missing or incorrect ticket) or to assist customers with inquiries.
+In the latter case, they are responsible not only for the same tasks, but also for preparing the train for departure, making announcements, signaling the closing of the doors and departure from each station, and assisting customers in the event of a security incident.

 Railway guards in Asia

 India

 In India, train managers (earlier called guard) are posted on all passenger trains and goods trains and no passenger-carrying train is allowed to move without a guard.
 The passenger train guard, generally called a mail guard, is completely responsible for the train, its schedule, and safety of passengers and the locomotive pilot.
 These guards wear a specific uniform (generally white).

 During the day, the guard uses the traditional green flag to signal the pilot to depart, and the red flag to stop, assisted by two-way radios.
 After sunset, the guard uses lamp signals in place of the flags.
 A couple of minutes before signalling departure to the pilot, the guard blows a whistle to warn passengers to board the train.
 After ensuring all passengers are safe to travel, the guard signals the green flag by waving it from the brake van.
 In an emergency, the guard uses the red flag to indicate a stop, and may directly apply brakes to stop the train.
 The pilot is not allowed to move the train without a signal from the guard, as the guard is in charge of the train.

 Passenger guards also accept heavy parcels and luggage boxes that passengers cannot carry in coaches.
 Some perishable goods like vegetables and milk are also transported under the supervision of the guard, who is responsible for proper loading and unloading.

 Keeping the passenger train on-schedule is an important guard function.
 Guards carry a first aid box with their belongings, along with other important items, all in a medium-sized duty box (generally painted red).
 The name, designation and base location of the Guard are printed in white on the box.
 A designated passenger train, halting at all stations, carries a large heavy cast iron cash safe in the guard's brake van, where cash receipts from ticket sales is deposited in a leather pouch by the station manager (earlier called the station master).
 Since the late 1990s, each guard is provided with a two-way radio so that they can communicate with the locomotive pilot, and other trains if required.
 The radio has not yet replaced the traditional red and green flags.